PrintNode/PrintNode-Python/README.md

 # **PrintNode API Client Python Library**

-This is a Python client for PrintNode's API.
+This is a Python library to interact with PrintNode's remote printing API.
 This client allows you to access the API's functions for quick use in Python scripts.

 # Requirements